buttplugio/buttplug/spec/protocol-spec/enumeration.md

   }
 ]
 ```
+---
 ## DeviceAdded

-**Description:** Sent by the server whenever a device is added to the
-system.
-Can happen at any time after identification, as it is assumed
-many server implementations will support devices with hotplugging
-capabilities that do not require specific scanning/discovery sessions.
+**Description:** Sent by the server whenever a device is added to the system.
+Can happen at any time after identification, as it is assumed many server implementations will support devices with hotplugging capabilities that do not require specific scanning/discovery sessions.

 **Introduced In Version:** 0

-**Message Version:** 1
+### DeviceAdded Message Version 1

 **Fields:**